tthsuan/ebird-phylotree/README.md

-# ebird_phylotree: Highlight eBird Species on a Global Bird Phylogeny
+# ebird_phylotree: Show your eBird Species on a Global Bird Phylogeny

-This R script reads your personal eBird checklist (CSV), matches observed species to the OpenTree of Life, and highlights them on a circular bird phylogeny.
+This project lets you create your own **bird phylogenetic tree** using an exported **eBird species checklist**, matched to the **OpenTree of Life**, and visualized in **R using ggtree**.

+If you're an eBirder and want to see how your observed species are distributed on the bird tree of life, this tool makes it easy and automatic.

 ## How to use